Conflict Resolution Algorithms

 Race conditions, partial syncs, and system clock skew are inevitable in distributed offline environments.
 Relying on Date.now() introduces ordering anomalies across devices with unsynchronized NTP clients.
 Replace wall-clock dependencies with Lamport timestamps or hybrid logical clocks to enforce strict causal ordering.

 When network flakiness interrupts sync pipelines, implement robust retry logic using Handling network flakiness with exponential backoff.
-Attach cryptographically secure idempotency keys (X-Idempotency-Key or custom headers) to every outbound mutation.
+Attach cryptographically secure idempotency keys (Idempotency-Key or custom headers) to every outbound mutation.
 This prevents duplicate writes during reconnect storms and allows servers to safely deduplicate requests without client-side state corruption.

 Action Items: